-Nanit uses a Wi-Fi internet connection to share the live video feed, send notifications when moment are detected, and deliver your sleep summary reports.
+Nanit uses a Wi-Fi internet connection to share the live video feed, send notifications when the moment is detected, and deliver your sleep summary reports.
 While most Wi-Fi configurations are compatible with Nanit, there are a few network types that should be avoided while pairing Nanit:

 5GHz Wi-Fi networks

 Nanit has a unique hardware design that, in some cases, may provide better performance when connected to the 2.4GHz frequency.
 Although it is possible to connect your Nanit to a 5GHz network, please be aware that you may experience some of the following issues:

 - Audio Feedback

 - Long video stream loading times/failure to refresh

 If you're experiencing any of the issue listed above, click to learn how to improve Nanit's connection.

 Captive portal networks are primarily used in open wireless networks, like a hotel’s Wi-Fi network.
 These networks direct new users to a web portal, typically to sign in or accept the terms of service, before allowing a connection to the internet.

 If you're in a location with a captive portal network and would like to pair Nanit click here.